Features

 Synchronization with the PC

-Starting with JISHOP 5.0, you can synchronize kanji groups between the PC and the device.
+Starting with JiShop 5.0, you can synchronize kanji groups between the PC and the device.
 The standard Microsoft ActiveSync program (AKA "Mobile Device Center" under Vista/Win7) is employed for that.
-When you establish a partnership between a device and a computer, in the list of items to be synchronized you can find "JISHOP Drill Groups".
+When you establish a partnership between a device and a computer, in the list of items to be synchronized you can find "JiShop Drill Groups".

 ActiveSync